Fryeburg, Maine: Geography

 According to the United States Census Bureau, the town has a total area of 65.89 sqmi, of which 58.33 sqmi is land and 7.56 sqmi is water.
 Located beside the New Hampshire border, Fryeburg is drained by the Saco River.

 The town is served by U.S. Route 302, Maine State Route 5 and Maine State Route 113.

 Climate

-This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
+This climatic region is typified by large seasonal temperature differences, with warm to occasionally hot and humid summers and long cold (often bitterly so) winters.
 According to the Köppen Climate Classification system, Fryeburg has a humid continental climate, abbreviated "Dfb" on climate maps.
 The hottest temperature recorded in Fryeburg was 101 F on July 22, 2011 and June 24, 2025, while the coldest temperature recorded was -32 F on January 16, 2009.